 Arriva has ordered vegetable oil hybrid diesel trains to operate its Northern Lines services in the Netherlands.

-Swiss manufacturer Stadler will supply 18 Hydrotreated Vegetable Oil (HVO) hybrid diesel trains – described by the company as the first train in the world to combine regenerative technology with a HVO engine.
+Swiss manufacturer Stadler will supply 18 two-car Hydrotreated Vegetable Oil (HVO) hybrid diesel trains – described by the company as the first train in the world to combine regenerative technology with a HVO engine.

-The Flirtino has been designed in such a way that it can be converted from diesel into a battery-powered multiple unit when partial electrification of the lines is completed in the mid-2020s.
+Referred to be Arriva as the Flirtino, the train has been designed in such a way that it can be converted from diesel into a battery-powered multiple unit when partial electrification of the lines is completed in the mid-2020s.

 Arriva was awarded the Northern Lines contract in July this year.
 The first HVO trains will go into service in 2020.